Exploro757/Trade-India-SQL-Project/README.md

-When creating an SQL project on a country's trade, you'll want to gather and analyze relevant data to gain insights into the country's trading patterns and trends.
+I have made a sql project on the topic 'Trade statistics of India for export and import of commodities from 2010-2021' taking the dataset from kaggel
+(kaggle datasets download -d lakshyaag/india-trade-data)

 number of countries in the dataset ?
--
-What is the overall trade volume of the country in a specific time period?
+-85306

-Which are the top trading partners for the country?
+Which are the top 5 trading partners for India?

+select value
+FROM trade
+ORDER BY value DESC
+LIMIT 5;

-What are the major export and import categories for the country?
+What are the major import categories for India ?

+SELECT commodity, COUNT(value)
+FROM trade
+ORDER BY value DESC
+LIMIT 5;

-What are the average prices or values of the major exported and imported goods?
+What are the average prices or values of the major imported goods?

+SELECT AVG(DISTINCT value)
+FROM trade;